 How to Manage Performance Virtually?

-If this has been a new way of working for your team, performance reviews may have felt/feel extra tricky because, well, how do you performance-manage people you haven’t laid eyes on in months?
+If your organization is working differently now, performance reviews may have felt/feel extra tricky because, well, how do you performance-manage people you haven’t laid eyes on in months?

 Tips for Virtual Performance Management